Applied and Technical Studies

 presented at the time of entrance exam appointments.

 2. Applicants will be notified of entrance exam dates by the Trades &

 Technology Centre.
-There is no fee for writing these exams.
 Applicants who have

 not been contacted within two weeks of submission of their applications should